open-dovetail/demo/blockchain/lab2/README.md

-# LAB-2: Add transaction to retrieve list of packages by a specified product name
+# LAB-2: Add transaction to retrieve packages by name of contained product

 This lab describes how you can add a new blockchain transaction by editing the [contract](./contract.json), and then build and deploy the updated chaincode to the Fabric test-network, and also build an updated HTTP client service that you can submit blockchain requests to.

-This new transaction will internally use a Fabric chaincode API [GetQueryResult](https://github.com/hyperledger/fabric-chaincode-go/blob/master/shim/stub.go) to fetch blockchain states returned by a couchDB query.
-A [CouchDB query](https://docs.couchdb.org/en/latest/api/database/find.html) is a query statement in JSON format that can filter the resultset by any nested elements in a JSON document.
-Dovetail has made it easy to retrieve blockchain states by a CouchDB query statement, or the so called a `rich query`.
+This new transaction internally uses a Fabric chaincode API [GetQueryResult](https://github.com/hyperledger/fabric-chaincode-go/blob/master/shim/stub.go) to fetch blockchain states returned by a couchDB query.
+A [CouchDB query](https://docs.couchdb.org/en/latest/api/database/find.html) is a query statement in JSON format that can filter the resultset by the values of nested elements in a JSON document.
+Dovetail has made it easy to retrieve blockchain states by a CouchDB query statement, or the so called `rich query`.

 ## Add new transaction to the smart contract

-You can use a JSON file editor, e.g., [vsCode](https://code.visualstudio.com/download) to edit the [contract](./contract.json) as follows, or if you want to quickly see the result, you can copy the [solution](./solution/contract.json) over the `contract.json` in this folder and skip to the next section to build and test it.
+You can use a JSON file editor, e.g., [vsCode](https://code.visualstudio.com/download) to edit the [contract](./contract.json) as follows, or if you want to quickly see the result, you can copy the [solution](./solution/contract.json) over the `contract.json` in this folder and skip to the next section for build and test.

 Add the following transaction definition to [contract.json](./contract.json) under the section of `transactions`, e.g., after line 493.